 As with most big decisions, we need to weigh the pros and cons.
 I wrote a post about the three publishing options available to writers.
-Within the post I listed six questions that you should ask yourself to help you make your decision.
+Within the post, I listed six questions that you should ask yourself to help you decide.
 That list contained some of the drawbacks and benefits that matter the most to writers.

 I’m a fan of breaking the bad news first, so let’s start with that.
 Here are the drawbacks of pursuing a traditional publishing contract: